darrenks/atlas/README.md

 Notice that it always returns `h : pad t v`, which is a non empty list, regardless of if `a` was empty or not, thus nothing needs to be computed when asked if the result is empty.
 It is only the contents of said list that depend on if `a` was empty.
 This is definitely not the most intuitive way to define this function, but it is the only way that is sufficiently lazy.

-TODO update this, pad no longer needed in Atlas, at least for most use cases.
-Currently only faith is used in zipn, but could be used anywhere empty check is used.

 Now we can write:

     a = [1,2,3,4]
     b = zipWith (+) a (tail (pad b 0))

 And it works!

-Atlas has a builtin for pad, it is `pad` so we could just write:
+Atlas doesn't need pad though because it is smart about handling infinite loops while zipping.
+If zip detects an infinite loop via a self dependency while checking if an arg is empty, then it has faith that it will infact not be empty and proceeds.
+We can just write

-    a = 1 2 3 4
+    a = 1,2,3,4
-    b = b 0 tail + a
+    b = b,0 tail+a
     ──────────────────────────────────
     10 9 7 4